 - county or city health departments

-Some employers and schools also offer flu shot clinics on site.
-Many locations begin promoting flu vaccines as flu season approaches.
+Some employers and schools also offer flu shot clinics on site, though many are closed due to the COVID-19 pandemic.
+Those that are open will begin promoting flu vaccines as flu season approaches.
 Some even offer incentives such as coupons to encourage you to receive your vaccine.

-Each year, hundreds of thousands of children get sick from the influenza virus.
-Some of these illnesses are severe and require hospitalization; some even result in death.
+Each year, hundreds of thousands of children get sick from the flu.
+Some of these illnesses are severe and require hospitalization.
+Some even result in death.

-Some children between ages six months and eight years may need two doses for protection against the virus.
+Some children between ages 6 months and 8 years may need two doses for protection against the virus.
 If your child is receiving a vaccine for the first time, they will likely need two doses.

 If your child only received one dose in the flu season prior, they may need two doses this flu season.
 Ask your child’s doctor how many doses your child needs.

-Children under six months of age are too young for a flu vaccine.
+Children under 6 months of age are too young for a flu vaccine.
 To protect them, make sure the people around them get vaccinated.
 This includes family members and care providers.